Medicare Access and CHIP Reauthorization Act (MACRA)

 Health care providers have two options for taking part in the Quality Payment Program: The Merit Based Incentive Payments System (MIPS) and Advanced Alternative Payment Models (APMs).

 - MIPS is a system that determines a health care provider's Medicare payment adjustment.
 The system uses a composite score based on the clinician’s performance to determine whether the provider receives a payment bonus, a penalty or no payment adjustment aside from what Medicare has already paid.

 - Advanced Alternative Payment Models

 - APMs provide added incentive payments for providing quality and cost-efficient care.
-Health care providers who take part in APMs can earn Medicare incentive payments of 5 percent for taking part in a participating innovative payment model.
+Health care providers who take part in advanced APMs can earn Medicare incentive payments of 5% for taking part in a participating innovative payment model.
 An Accountable Care Organization is an example of an APM.